vjmanzo/FMT/FMT/_readme/Codesign.md

 see [this](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/FMT.entitlements) file.

+<br><br>

 **sign.rb**

-see [this](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/sign.rb) file; you'll need to change the path on lines 6 and 7 to the location of your build.
+see [this](https://github.com/vjmanzo/FMT/blob/master/FMT/_readme/sign.rb) file; you'll need to change the name of the Apple Developer account on line 5, and the path on lines 6 and 7 to the location of your build.